 Team

 ActoKine Therapeutics has assembled an expert team with leading edge expertise in the area of drug research, discovery, and development.
-The team includes not only the technical expertise, but also the business expertise to maximize the potential for success for ActoKine Therapeutics.

 Management Team